rvjc/free-mandelbrot/README.md

 One of the downsides of school-work in general, and math in particular, is that we often have to learn stuff whose benefits are not immediately apparent.
-And this really sucks when we are teenagers when precociousness and impatience are our guiding lights.
+Of course, this really sucks for teenagers whose precociousness and impatience surprise even those of us who were once teenagers ourselves.
 Complex numbers are a classic case in point.
 Iota?
 Square root of minus one?
 Imaginary numbers?
 WTF?
-Well, for this particular field, there is no better way to win over hearts and minds than with Benoit Mandelbrot's accidental discovery.
+Well, for this particular field, there is no better way to win over young hearts and minds than with Benoit Mandelbrot's accidental discovery (he thought his printer was smudging ink).
 And if you can nail something as simple as complex numbers then the sky is the limit ;-)

 ## Screenshots